 The DLR Project Management Agency rendered support to the BMBF as the leading ministry in the strategic revision of the internationalisation strategy.
 A special coordination group within the department of “European and International Cooperation” of the DLR Management Agency provided content as well as organisational support in managing the accompanying discussion process with the research and intermediary organisations.

-With the revised internationalization strategy, which was approved on 1 February 2017, the Federal Government uses the potential of international cooperation in education, science and research to ensure quality of life, health and prosperity in the global age.
+With the revised internationalisation strategy, which was approved on 1 February 2017, the Federal Government uses the potential of international cooperation in education, science and research to ensure quality of life, health and prosperity in the global age.
 It addresses new developments while maintaining proven approaches.

 The “Strategy for the Internationalization of Education, Science and Research“ of the Federal Government of Germany centres five key objectives.